taazarel/Voheim/story/pcNotesH.md

 The party made the captured bandit betray his comrades by leading them to their hideout.
 When there he alerts his crew and is killed immediantly.
 Ouli breaks the only light-source and blinds everyone in the cave. Ækuf goes on killing 6 bandits.
 [They bring a new hostage back to their ship and imprison him in the brig.](npc/Ilsem.md)
 The city guards warn the party not to partake in gang-wars again, and advises them to use common-sense.
-While discussing their next direction the voice of [[Nebusiton]] greeted them and tried to inquire about a quest.
+While discussing their next direction the voice of [[Nebusiton Ovibosa]] greeted them and tried to inquire about a quest.
 They then teleported onto the deck with a mage, and told the skyrates about [[Aga Brakksi]].
 The party was granted 20 platinum pieces and given the rest of the month and another month to spend it and prepare:
 - Aesh bought Mythril armor and an orichalcum glaive.
 - Ouli bought 25 barrels of crude oil and 3 orichalcum rapiers.